How do you know if incorporating is right for you?

 If you can’t hire family members to carry out work, you can make them shareholders and pay them dividends, which get taxed at a reduced rate.
 The corporation still pays taxes on this money, but depending on your family members’ personal incomes and the province they live in, there may be an overall tax savings.

-Note: It’s very important to discuss income splitting strategies with your accountant to avoid being on the CRA’s bad books.
+Note: Tax on Split Income (TOSI) rules came into effect on January 01, 2019.
+These changes were significant for small business owners and their families because many of the tax flexibilities they had enjoyed until 2019 were no longer present.
+It’s very important to discuss income splitting strategies with your accountant to avoid being on the CRA’s bad books.
 Read more on the CRA’s rules for income splitting.

 One of the biggest tax advantages of incorporation happens when you sell your business.
 You can either choose to sell the shares of the corporation or its assets.

 When you sell shares of a corporation, you sell an independent entity with its assets and liabilities as a unit.
 The potential impact of this is that you’d be personally liable to pay taxes on capital gains from the sale of those shares that you personally own.

 When you sell the assets of a corporation, you sell the individual assets owned by that corporation.
 In this case, the corporation will be liable to pay taxes on the sale of those assets.